jasvant0020/Project-Argus_2.0/README.md

 - 📈 **Confidence-Based Updates**: Higher-confidence detection updates older entry
 - 📩 **Telegram Alert Notification** on specific names
 - 🔊 **Alert Sound** when target person is detected
+- 📸 Snapshot Logging: Saves full webcam frame + metadata when target person is detected
+  - This helps in **post-review** or **evidence logging** of detected persons.